 Procedures involving needles: Pain is usually the biggest fear.

 Surgery: Children may be afraid of feeling pain during the surgery itself.
-They may not understand the "special sleep" associated with general anesthesia, and they need to be reassured that you will be there after the surgery.
+They may not understand the "special sleep" associated with general anesthesia.
+They need to be reassured that you will be there after the surgery.
 Older children and teenagers may also worry about how their bodies will look after surgery.

 It is important that you discuss and acknowledge your child's fears and feelings.
-It may help your child to know that his or her fears are normal and that other children feel the same way.
+Let your child know that his or her fears are normal and that other children feel the same way.

 Why preparation helps

 Some parents think they should not tell a child about an upcoming procedure, especially if they anticipate it may hurt.
 However, children need clear and honest information.
 If you tell your child that a procedure will not hurt, and then it does, the child may be surprised and confused.
 Your child may then expect all procedures to hurt and will not believe you if you say otherwise.

 Many children can cope with pain, loud machines, or uncomfortable positions if they know when it will happen and how long it will last.
 Learning this information ahead of time, your child may be able to express what he or she needs to stay calm and bear the unpleasant experience.
 You may want to explain to your child that unpleasant things have to be done to help him or her get better.
 But remind your child that this procedure isn’t happening because he or she did anything wrong.
 A social worker, nurse, child life specialist, or another member of the health care team can help you find the right words to explain the medical procedures to your child.